Superfield Approaches to a Model of Bosonic String: Curci-Ferrari Type Restrictions: Conclusions

 Two of us (AT and AKR) would like to express their deep sense of gratefulness towards Banaras Hindu University (BHU) for {\it its} financial support through the BHU-fellowship.
-Prof G. Rajasekaran is one of the very prominent {\it mentors} of our group at BHU and {\it all} three of us would like to dedicate {\it this} work very respectfully to {\it him} on the occasion of his $85^{th}$ birth-anniversary which will be celebrated on the forthcoming $22^{nd}$ February 2021.
+Prof G. Rajasekaran is one of the very prominent {\it mentors} of our group and {\it all} three of us would like to dedicate {\it this} work, very humbly and respectfully, to {\it him} on the occasion of his $85^{th}$ birth-anniversary which was celebrated on $22^{nd}$ February 2021.